Welcome to Newark District Scouts

 The Groups are Balderton, Coddington, Collingham, Flintham, Norwell, 6th Newark (Farndon), 7th Newark (Lovers Lane), 9th Newark (Hawtonville) and 10th Newark (Orchard School)

-Each Scout Group has a Beaver Colony (age 6 to 8) a Cub Pack (age 8 to 10˝) and a Scout Troop (age 10˝ to 14) Six of the Groups also have an Explorer Unit.
+Each Scout Group has a Beaver Colony (age 6 to 8) a Cub Pack (age 8 to 10˝) and a Scout Troop (age 10˝ to 14) Some of the Groups also have an Explorer Unit.

 6th Newark is a Sea Scout Group with Royal Naval Recognition and all the other groups are land Scouts.

 The Scout Association is part of a worldwide educational youth movement.
 The values, which underpin and inspire it’s work are embodied in the Scout Promise and Law and in the purpose of the Association.
 Within this framework the Association is committed to equality opportunity for all young people and we have many female members in most sections and groups.

 We have a well balanced programme of activities to be both fun and challenging whist gaining skills for later life.

 Scouting uses a Method which is young people in partnership with adults, enjoying what they are doing, learning by doing, participating in progressive activities, making choices for themselves, taking responsibility for their own actions, working in groups, taking increasing responsibility for others, taking part in activities outdoors, sharing in prayer and worship, making and living out their promise.